SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is LiteLLM?

-LiteLLM provides LLMs with IP addresses.
+LiteLLM is a proxy that provides LLMs with IP addresses.
 It is a unified interface that calls 100+ LLMs using the same Input/Output format, supporting OpenAI, Huggingface, Anthropic, vLLM, Cohere, and even custom LLM API services.

 [https://litellm.ai/](https://litellm.ai/)***↗.***